thachp/use-cqrs/README.md

 # useCQRS
 useCQRS is a React hooks library for applying CQRS design patterns and Single Responsiblity Principle (SRP) in frontend development.
-It consists of three react hooks: useCommand, useQuery, and useEvent().
+It consists of three react hooks: useCommand(), useQuery(), and useEvent().

 - The useCommand() hook does something.
 - The useQuery() hook ask for something.